pce/cpp-designpatterns/README.md

 The Terminology varies: observer and observable, event and subscriber, signal and slot (QT, boost) , broadcaster and listener.

+- Observable provides a way to subscribe to an event (signal)
+- Observer performs the subscription

 #### Examples

 - [x] Classic Observer Pattern